 Because I love creating checklists, I decided to share my list of action items you should do before you go into labor.

 This post may contain affiliate links.
 Please see disclaimer for details.

 Registering at your delivery hospital is pivotal to a smooth check-in process when you’re ready to go in labor.
 When you’re contracting, all you know is the pain you’re feeling.
 Whether you have your documents with you or if you have your insurance information on hand, you don’t care!
 That’s why in order to avoid an unpleasant check-in process, I suggest you registering ahead.

 2. Register for an epidural

 Who knows if you need one or not?
-You may not plan to get it and if you’ve already gone through labor without it before with your other kiddos, you don’t have to.
-But if it’s your first one, trust me.
+You may not plan to get it and if you’ve already gone through labor without it with your other kiddos, you don’t have to.
+But if it’s your first pregnancy, trust me.
 You might want to register!
 I promised myself I would go all natural but in the end, my endurance fell out and I submitted to an Epidural Injection!
 Oh boy, it helped a great deal!

 3. Compile your documents

 The most important thing is to make sure you have all those insurance information and contact information in hand.
 When your little one arrives, you will want to make sure he or she is all covered under a medical plan.
 This can be your insurance card and your insurer’s contact number, your employer’s short term disability vendor contact information, your birth plan, etc…

 Did you also know you have breastfeeding benefits from your health insurance?
 Not sure what they are?
 Read my other post to find out!
 Here’s a hint – it includes a FREE and necessary item just for you!